geanum/connect-4/README.md

 ## Running the Application
 Anything above Node 6 should let you build and run the application (I used Node 10).

-In the applications directory, run these commands to get the app running on localhost:3000.
+In the application's directory, run these commands to get the app running on localhost:3000.
 ```
 npm install
 npm run start